gocomet/snippets/geo-ip/README.md

 6. include `geo-ip-redirect-cover.liquid` in `<body>` tag, directly after it opens
 7. if you're using the store switcher, include `geo-ip-redirect-switcher.liquid` wherever you want it on the page

+## Configuration

+Carefully follow the instructions in the Theme Settings for the configuration.
+The general rule is: the sister sites will need matching information.

+**For example**

+- You have two sites: North America and Europe.
+- The Primary Domain field is `my-na-store.com`
+- The Secondary Domain field is `my-eu-store.com`
+- These settings should be the same on both stores

+The only two settings that _can_ be different are:

+- This Store Is the Primary Store
+- Redirect To Root

 ## Finally

 We keep track of which clients use our Geo-IP service; when you implement this feature for a client, be sure to let Rodolfo know!